IBMStreams/samples/General/LibertyStreamsProxy/README.md

 The application uses the **HTTPRequestProcess()** operator of the [INET](http://ibmstreams.github.io/streamsx.inet/) toolkit.

-A built version of the program, UpperRest.sab, can be found in BOX.
+A built version of the program, UpperRestRH6.sab, can be found in BOX.

 Login into your IBM Cloud account (https://console.bluemix.net/catalog)